g-may/data-readmes/speech-README.md

     docker login -u $(oc whoami) -p $(oc whoami -t) {docker-registry}
     ```

     - `{docker-registry}` is the address of the OpenShift docker registry; for example,  `docker-registry-default.apps.speech-openshift.ibm.com`.
 You can find the URL of the docker registry in the OpenShift console.
+You may need to add `{docker-registry}` to your list of insecure registries in your local Docker preferences.

 1. From the OpenShift command line tool, create the namespace in which to deploy the service; for example, `speech-services`.
 Use the following command to create the namespace: